cloudfoundry-community/bosh-softlayer-tools/docs/new_softlayer_cpi_summary.md

-# New softlayer CPI manifest specification
+# New softlayer CPI Summary

-## manifest change a lot
+## manifest change

-This topic describes properties of deployment by new softlayer cpi by compare with the old SoftLayer CPI.
+This topic describes properties of deployment by comparing with the old SoftLayer CPI.

 ### AZs